Toshi's Table

 Two veggie burger patties on a bun with lettuce.

 Chickpea veggie burgers are great for BBQ's, meal prep, weeknight vegetarian dinners and more!
-They pair well with rosemary potato wedges, broccoli and beet salad or air fryer butternut squash fries.
+They pair well with a simple arugula parmesan salad, rosemary potato wedges, broccoli and beet salad or air fryer butternut squash fries.

 Homemade veggie burgers are delicious!
 There are so many variations of veggie burgers, from beet black bean burgers to lentil black bean burgers there is certainly something for everyone.